Netcracker/KubeMarine/docs/public/Maintenance.md

 ## Mount Filesystems Procedure

 The `mount_fs` procedure sets up filesystems on cluster nodes according to a required `procedure.yaml`.
-The format of `procedure.yaml` is the same as the `services.fsmount` list in `cluster.yaml` — an array of fsmount items specifying which filesystems to mount and on which nodes.

-For each node that has at least one applicable fsmount item, the procedure:
+For each node that has at least one applicable fsmount item, the procedure behaves differently depending on the `reboot` option:

+**With `reboot: true` (default)**:
 1. Drains the node (if it is a `control-plane` or `worker` node) to safely evacuate workloads.
 2. Removes existing data from each configured mount path to ensure a clean state.
 3. Installs and enables the corresponding systemd mount units.
 4. Reboots the node so that the new mounts are activated at the OS level.
 5. Uncordons the node (if it is a `control-plane` or `worker` node) to make it schedulable again.

+**With `reboot: false`**:
+1. Removes existing data from each configured mount path.
+2. Installs and enables the corresponding systemd mount units immediately without a reboot.

 Nodes that have no applicable items are skipped entirely.
+After a successful run, `cluster.yaml` is updated with the fsmount items from `procedure.yaml`.

 **Note**: Data inside the configured mount paths is erased before the mount is set up.
 Back up any important data before running this procedure.